159「世を思い嘆きいさいつまた奮いむら雲の光はわれに勝速日して。」- 植芝盛平

 また奮ひ(またふるひ; mata furuhi)— “rousing / brandishing oneself again”; 奮ふ / 奮ひ conveys stirring the spirit to action.

-むら雲(むらくも; murakomo)— “clustered / ragged clouds”; also overlaps with the mythic 天の村雲 (“Heavenly Clustered Clouds”), a Shinto poetic term and sword epithet.
+むら雲(むらくも; murakumo)— “clustered / ragged clouds”; also overlaps with the mythic 天の村雲 (“Heavenly Clustered Clouds”), a Shinto poetic term and sword epithet.

 は(wa)— topic marker.

-むら雲の光 / むら雲光(むらくものこう / むらくもひかり; murakumo no kō / murakumo hikari)— “the light through rifted clouds (murakumo),” a classical nature image signalling a breakthrough or divine irruption.
-Lexically, むら雲 (~叢雲/村雲/群雲) denotes clustered, patchy cloud.
+むら雲の光 / むら雲光(むらくものこう / むらくもひかり; murakumo no kō / murakumo hikari)— “the light through rifted clouds (murakumo),” a classical nature image signaling a breakthrough or divine irruption; lexically, むら雲 (~叢雲/村雲/群雲) denotes clustered, patchy cloud.

 我れ(われ; ware)— 1st‑person pronoun “I / myself” (classical form, often somewhat lofty or philosophical).

-–して(shite)— 連用形 of す/する “to do, to act as, to become” → “acting as ‘Katsuhayahi’ for me; becoming swift light‑victory upon me”.
+–して(shite)— 連用形 of す/する “to do, to act as, to become” → “acting as ‘Katsuhayahi’ for me; becoming swift light‑victory upon me”; conjunctive particle / suspensive suffix (setzuzoku-joshi) derived from the ren’yōkei of the irregular verb す (su).

 Orthography & morphology.
 Restoring historical kana (思ひ, 奮ひ) and reading 勝速日 as かちはやひ (われかつはやび here) matches classical spellings and readings (rekishiteki kana-zukai; classical verb morphology).
 This is the register expected of waka-styled diction.